 1 9 9 4 – 1 9 9 8 (USA)

 When this vehicle for Ellen DeGeneres debuted on ABC in March 1994 it was originally called These Friends of Mine (it was changed to Ellen after season one to avoid confusion with the show Friends) and Ellen Morgan simply managed the Buy the Book bookstore rather than owning it, as she later did.
-The shop eventually bit the dust in an earthquake and she ended up selling the rebuilt operation to a chain and managing it again.
+The shop eventually bit the dust in an earthquake and she ended up selling the rebuilt operation to the Tom and Larry Corporation and managing it again.

 Come September, the show had a new name and Holly and Anita had gone.
 In their places were Spence (Jeremy Piven) and Audrey Penney (Clea Lewis), a salesgirl at Buy The Book who was addicted to the colour pink.